The following is advice for a hypothetical graduate student who is planning to present preliminary research in an academic environment.

 - Always explicitly write the main takeaway on each results slide: If you show a plot or otherwise present results, you must state the main takeaway explicitly on the slide.
 If the point of your plot is that there is a linear relationship between the variables on the vertical and horizontal axes, write that explicitly underneath the plot.

 Here are a few rules specifically for presenting a structural model:

-- Explicitly motivate the structural model before jumping into any equations: Presenting a structural model requires that the audience memorize not only a list of symbols but also various functional forms and how they interact with one another.
-This is quite taxing on the audience and they will be justifiably upset if it is all for nothing.
-Thus, before launching into the model equations, you must convince the audience that the model is strictly necessary.
-Give a clear example of a result that the audience should be interested in but that cannot possibly be reached without a structural model.
+- Explicitly motivate the structural model: Presenting a structural model requires that the audience memorize not only a list of symbols but also various functional forms and how they interact with one another.
+This is quite taxing on the audience, so you must convince the audience that the model is strictly necessary before starting the model presentation.
+Give the audience a concrete example of a result that is interesting and requires the structural model.

 Interacting with the audience

 Here are a few rules for dealing with questions from the audience:

 - Write down audience questions: The goal of presenting preliminary work is to receive feedback from the audience.
 It is unlikely the presenter will perfectly remember 20 questions and comments after the presentation.
 Either write down notes during the presentation or ask a friend to do so.